timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 all_freqs$absfreqdif = abs(all_freqs$freqdif)
 all_freqs = all_freqs[order(-all_freqs$absfreqdif),]
 ```
-By looking at the first five rows of `all_freqs`, we'll see what the largest differences between Mary and Percy in terms of word frequency are:
+After sorting by absolute frequency differential, we can look at the first five rows of `all_freqs` to see which words can clearly be associated with one author over the other.
 ```
 > head(all_freqs[, c(1, 3, 5, 6)], 5)
       word  MWSrelFreq PBSrelFreq      freqdif